 Homework assignments.
-I have found that the best way to grasp statistical concepts is to use them.
+The best way to grasp statistical concepts is to use them.
 After discussing each concept, I will give you a data set to play around with to get some practical experience with the concept.
 Your grasp of these concepts will be demonstrated on 10 homework assignments; your top 8 grades on these assignments will count toward your course grade.